-Hexima has identified several plant peptides with potent antifungal activity against a broad range of human and plant fungal pathogens.
-These peptides are all members of the plant defensin family.
+Hexima has identified several plant peptides with potent antifungal activity against a broad range of human fungal pathogens.
+These peptides are all members of the plant defensin class.

-Plant defensins represent a novel class of molecule with several attributes that make them suitable for use as drugs:
+Plant defensins are a new class of therapeutic with several attributes that make them suitable for use as drugs:

-They are highly water soluble, eliminating the need for complex and toxic solvent systems in formulation.
+Highly water soluble, eliminating the need for complex formulations and enhancing nail penetration.

-Plant defensins as novel fungal toenail infection treatments
+Plant defensins as new treatments for fungal toenail infections